javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert(proxy.data); // Error (revoked)
 ```

-The benefit of such approach is that we don't have to carry `revoke` around.
-We can get it from the map by `proxy` when needeed.
+The benefit of such an approach is that we don't have to carry `revoke` around.
+We can get it from the map by `proxy` when needed.

-Using `WeakMap` instead of `Map` here, because it should not block garbage collection.
+We use `WeakMap` instead of `Map` here because it won't block garbage collection.
 If a proxy object becomes "unreachable" (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory together with its `revoke` that we won't need any more.

 ## References